ben05allen/ben05allen/README.md

 Hi, I'm Ben (bnln) and I live in Japan 🗾

-I use the following technologies:
+Here's how I cook:
-* Python
+* A big serving of Python 🐍
-* Go
+* Lightly sprinkled with some Go or Rust
-* TypeScript with Vue/Nuxt
+* And topped off with Vue & Nuxt

 I'm an independent contracter turning bytes into competitive advantage 🔥